thewly/liri-node-app/README.md

 Example of a complete call: "node liri.js movie-this The Shawshank Redemption"

-Once users submit their 4 part input, they will get their API's returned answer with results formatted in a readable format.
+Once users submit their *4 part input,* they will get their API's returned answer with results formatted in a readable format.

+**Link to video walkthrough:** https://drive.google.com/file/d/1INNLFGoEonycMuMl7VZ5o-gDQ12gNhxf/view